 Bheki Dube founded Curiocity Backpackers, a design hostel on Fox Street, four years ago.
 Bheki, a “born, bred and buttered” Joburger, grew up skating and photographing Maboneng when the neighbourhood was still notorious.
 “There wasn’t any economy here when I was a kid,” says the poster boy for its regeneration.
 “Just abandoned buildings and nonfunctional warehouses.”

-Bheki was one of the first commercial tenants in the area and part of the Global Shapers Community responsible for Maboneng’s transformation.
-He is friends with Jonathan Liebmann, a South African entrepreneur putting Maboneng on the map with the work of his land development company, Propertuity.
+“No one would chill here 10 years ago,” he tells Culture Trip.
+Dube was one of the first commercial tenants in the area and part of the Global Shapers Community responsible for Maboneng’s transformation.
+He is friends with Jonathan Liebmann, a South African entrepreneur who helped put Maboneng on the map with the work of his land development company, Propertuity.

 It’s a neighbourhood in the middle of rapid transformation, an African spring in the heart of Johannesburg.
-Who knows how long Maboneng will be able to keep its authenticity but, for the time being, both residents and visitors are enjoying a new chapter in Joburg’s story.
+Who knows how long Maboneng will be able to keep its authenticity, but, for the time being, both residents and visitors are enjoying a new chapter in Joburg’s story.